thegetty/artists-things/content/things/48-teacup.md

 ---
-title: Teacup
+title: "Teacup"
+layout: essay
+order: 148
 owner:
   - first_name: Jean-Marc
     last_name: Nattier
     years: (1685–1766)
-Type: Collectible, Commodity, Intoxicant, Tableware
+type: [Collectible, Commodity, Intoxicant, Tableware]

-Theme: Food and Drink, Global Commerce, Luxury, Studio\
+theme: [Food and Drink, Global Commerce, Luxury, Studio]
-Material: Metal/Silver, Mineral/Clay\
+material: [Metal/Silver, Mineral/Clay]
 contributor:
-  -id: "kscott"
+  - id: "kscott"
 ---

 The court portrait painter Jean-Marc Nattier owned multiple teacups.
 To be exact, five sets in all: a set of six Japanese porcelain cups and saucers with a sugar bowl, a pair of “old Japan” covered cups mounted in ormolu, a set of six Meissen cups and saucers, and two sets of uncertain origin, one “Asian” and consisting of twelve cups and saucers, a teapot and a sugar bowl, and the remaining four cups and saucers described merely as of “red and white” china.[^1] Most, perhaps even all, of these cups were marked by travel.
 Having survived undamaged over sometimes vast distances and always against considerable odds, they partook of the marvelous and exotic.